gitenter/gitenter/README.md

 + Java: [Spring Java Format](https://github.com/spring-io/spring-javaformat)
 + Python: [PEP 8](https://www.python.org/dev/peps/pep-0008/)

+One other possible choice is [Google Java Style Guide](https://checkstyle.sourceforge.io/styleguides/google-java-style-20180523/javaguide.html) (as well as its [eclipse formatter](https://github.com/google/styleguide/blob/gh-pages/eclipse-java-google-style.xml)).
+We are not using it because it triggers so many changes (tab -> 2 space, `} else`, ...).
+We'll just wait for Spring style to be more mature.

+- [ ] Setup [CheckStyle](http://maven.apache.org/plugins/maven-checkstyle-plugin/index.html) in CI.
+Right now the easiest way is use the maven `<reporting>` block and `mvn site` to generate the test report in HTML form.
+Looks no easy way to generate JUnit XML report ([`<outputFile>` doesn't work](https://maven.apache.org/plugins/maven-checkstyle-plugin/checkstyle-mojo.html#outputFile)) and CircleCI doesn't support CheckStyle output.

 ## Testing/Demo

 GitEnter currently support multiple ways to build up the services from src for develop/test/demo proposes.